Build a life of true value and live abundantly.

 Home Theater Personal Computers (HTPC) are becoming more and more common these days.
 This is because it allows you to leverage the power of the internet to get free or extremely cheap television.
 There are free programs out there that allow you to take a computer and turn it into a dedicated entertainment center.
 Some of these free softwares include Boxee and MythTV if you are looking for a very in-depth solution that supports a tuner.

 Cost: It depends on the computer you use and the services you add.
-Upfront you should expect to spend about $500.00 on the computer, then Netflix is $8.99 a month.
+Upfront you should expect to spend about $500.00 on the computer, then Netflix starting at $7.99 a month.

 Playon allows streams of video to be delivered to your TV.